rifqiharrys/sdb_gui/README.md

 The adjustable hyperparameters for Random Forest method are the number of trees and the function to measure the quality of a split (criterion).
 The default values respectively are 300 and mse (Mean Square Error).
 The other value for the criterion is mae (Mean Absolute Error).

 ### Support Vector Machines
-The adjustable hyperparameters for SVM method are kernel type, kernel coefficient (gamma), and regularization parameter (C).
-The default hyperparameter values are rbf for kernel type, 0.1 for gamma, and 1.0 for C.
+The adjustable hyperparameters for SVM method are kernel type, kernel coefficient (gamma), regularization parameter (C), and degree (which working for polynomial kernel only).
+The default hyperparameter values are poly for kernel type, 0.1 for gamma, 1.0 for C, and 3 for degree.

 ## License
 See [LICENSE](https://github.com/rifqiharrys/sdb_gui/blob/main/LICENSE)